 Humanitarian clowns bring a fresh perspective to situations of suffering.
 Humanitarian designers bring a fresh perspective to recurring social problems.
 Get an introduction to both with Patch Adams MD and the clowns-designers of the School for Designing a Society in one fun-filled, thought-provoking week in Mexico City!
 In collaboration with IBERO University of Mexico City.

 No previous clowning or designing experience required, this Clowning & Caring trip offers opportunities to clown in various institutions and workshops in addressing our desires for a more compassionate world.

-Be part of the group of international clowns that together, with a group of local clowns and university students, will explore humanitarian clowning and humanitarian design, with daily clown visits to hospitals, shelters, mental-health institutions and streets, and daily design groups, workshops, lectures.
-Patch Adams will be part of the group for 2 days.
+Be part of the group of international clowns that together, with a group of local clowns and university students, will explore humanitarian clowning and humanitarian design, with daily clown visits to a variety of institutions, communities, streets, and daily design groups, workshops, lectures.
+Patch Adams will be part of the group for the whole week.